 4) Great Scottish Run (half-marathon) (6th October 2013) (1 hour, 58 minutes)

 In October 2013, I was again invited to the MS Society Awards after being shortlisted in the MS Fundraiser of the Year and MS Young Person of the Year categories.
 I won the category of 'MS Young Person of the Year 2013' - a fantastic honour.

 5) Culloden 17.46km (27th October 2013) (1 hour, 39 minutes)

 Unfortunately, during November 2013, whilst training for a marathon, I suffered a significant health setback.
 I had another operation in January 2014 which did not go as planned and resulted in a very difficult recovery period due to several complications.
-My health during 2014 and into 2015 has not been good due to ongoing health issues (not all of which are related to MS).
-While I have had this forced break from running I have worked hard to continue to raise awareness of MS and also raise funds in different ways including holding raffles, coffee mornings and auctioning signed items donated by celebrities and sports men and women.
-I aim to be back running soon and still have my mind set on some exciting goals I want to acheive in the future...
+My health during 2014 and into 2015 was not good due to ongoing health issues (not all of which are related to MS).
+While I had this forced break from running I worked hard to continue to raise awareness of MS and also raise funds in different ways including holding raffles, coffee mornings and auctioning signed items donated by celebrities and sports men and women which proved very successful.

 The MS Society depends entirely on charitable fundraising and the support of the public and volunteers to be able to do their work.